vaibhawvipul/vaibhawvipul.github.io/_posts/2025-04-08-Open-Source-A-hedge-against-tariffs-and-geopolitics.md

 ![Apache Foundation Sponsors](../../../assets/images/open-source-shaping-geo-politics-us-china/Apache Foundation Sponsors.png)

-If we pay attention to the list of sponsors, we can see that the companies like Huawei are among the top backers of open source.
+If we pay attention to the list of sponsors for Apache foundation, we can see that the companies like Huawei are among the top backers of open source.
 [Huawei is facing business-restrictions in the US](https://en.wikipedia.org/wiki/Criticism_of_Huawei#U.S._business_restrictions).

 David Nalley, the Chairman of the Apache Software Foundation, noted in a public speech that China's contribution to Apache traffic had risen dramatically, exceeding 40%.
 Several open source projects have been started in China, and many of them are now being used by the Apache Software Foundation.

+We can also take a look at CNCF sponsors.

 ![CNCF Sponsors](../../../assets/images/open-source-shaping-geo-politics-us-china/CNCF sponsors.png)